 The trend is clearly in favour of electronic payments over physical currency.
 But is this realistic in the context of natural disasters or conflict?

-The material provided here, including a series of audiographics, is based on data and official interviews with a diverse range of banking and cash management officials.
-It is designed to provide bite-size content to better understand the mechanisms of the payments industry and the vital role that cash, in all its forms, plays within in.
+The material provided here is based on data and official interviews with a diverse range of banking and cash management officials.
+It is designed to provide bite-size content to better understand the mechanisms of the payments industry and the vital role that cash, in all its forms, plays within it.